lakshrajkumar26/bharatAi/README.md

 # Bharat AI - Gemini Chat UI

-A simple AI chatbot built with **React** that uses **Google's Gemini API** to generate intelligent responses.
+A simple AI Interface built with **React** that uses **Google's Gemini API** to generate intelligent responses.
 Styled to look and behave like **ChatGPT**, it supports a real-time chat interface with typewriter effects.

 ---